-En route to Durban, the Oceanos set out from the port of East London on Saturday, August 3, 1991, into 40-knot winds and nine-metre swells.
+En route to Durban, the Oceanos cruise ship set out from the port of East London on Saturday, August 3, 1991, into 40-knot winds and nine-meter swells.
 It has been reported that the ship was in a state of neglected maintenance with loose hull plates and an unfitted ventilation pipe.
-It had also had several sewerage-holding tank non-return valves stripped for repairs, following problems with bilge water rising through showers and toilets on a recent trip to Mozambique.
+It had also had several sewerage-holding tank non-return valves stripped for repairs following problems with bilge water rising through showers and toilets on a recent trip to Mozambique.
 The unfitted ventilation pipe was said to have left a 10cm hole in the watertight bulkhead between the generator and the sewerage tank.

-Reports indicate that at around 21:30 off the Wild Coast of the Transkei, the Oceanos lost her power following an explosion in the engine room.
+Reports indicate that at around 21:30 off the Wild Coast of the Transkei, the Oceanus Cruise ship lost its power following an explosion in the engine room.
 The ship’s engineer reported to Captain Yiannis Avranias that water was entering the hull and flooding the generator room.
-The generators had been shorted and the supply of power to the engines had been severed.
+The generators had been shorted, and the supply of power to the engines had been severed.

-The water steadily rose, flowed through the 10 cm hole in the bulkhead and into the waste disposal tank.
+The water steadily rose and flowed through the 10 cm hole in the bulkhead and into the waste disposal tank.
 Without valves to close on the holding tank, the water coursed through the main drainage pipes and rose like a tide within the ship, spilling out of every shower, toilet, and waste disposal unit connected to the system.
-There was no stopping the flooding and no hope for the Oceanos.
+There was no stopping the flooding and no hope for the Oceanos sinking.

-Realizing the fate of the ship, the crew fled in panic, neglecting to close the lower deck portholes, which is standard policy during emergency procedures.
-Passengers remained ignorant of the events taking place until they themselves witnessed the first signs of flooding in the lower decks.
-At this stage, eyewitness accounts reveal that many of the crew, including Captain Avranias, were already packed and ready to depart, seemingly unconcerned with the safety of the passengers.
+Realizing the ship’s fate, the crew fled in panic, neglecting to close the lower deck portholes, which is standard policy during emergency procedures.
+Passengers remained ignorant of the events until they witnessed the first signs of flooding on the lower decks.
+An often asked question is what happened to the captain of the oceans – at this stage, eyewitness accounts reveal that many of the crew, including Captain Avranias, were already packed and ready to depart, seemingly unconcerned with the safety of the passengers.

-Nearby vessels responded to the ship’s SOS and were the first to provide assistance.
-The South African Navy and Air Force launched a massive seven-hour mission in which 16 helicopters were used to airlift the remainder of the passengers and crew to the nearby settlements of The Haven and Hole in the Wall, about 10km South of Coffee Bay.
-All 571 people onboard were saved, following one of the world’s most dramatic and successful rescue operations of its kind.
+Nearby vessels responded to the ship’s SOS and were the first to assist.
+The South African Navy and Air Force launched a massive seven-hour mission in which 16 helicopters were used to airlift the remainder of the passengers and crew to the nearby settlements of The Haven and Hole in the Wall, about 10km south of Coffee Bay.
+All 571 people on board were saved, following one of the world’s most dramatic and successful rescue operations of its kind.

 At about 15:30 the following day, the Oceanos could hold her head up no longer and sank.
-Her bow hit the sand 92m below the surface, whilst more than 60m of her stern remained aloft; minutes later she was gone.
+Her bow hit the sand 92m below the surface, while more than 60m of her stern remained aloft; minutes later, she was gone.
 She came to rest on her starboard side almost perpendicular to the coastline, with her bow facing seaward.

 One week later, a 32-member team arrived on the scene as part of MNet Camera 7 news channel’s investigative documentary into the sinking of the Oceanos.
 Five divers, including the late Rehan Bouwer, made four attempts to reach the Oceanos, but only succeeded twice, and then only for a matter of minutes.

-Unable to spend sufficient time on the wreck, the Camera 7 team was forced to deploy a remote, surface-controlled camera in order to acquire the footage required for their investigation.
+Unable to spend sufficient time on the wreck, the Camera 7 team was forced to deploy a remote, surface-controlled camera to acquire the footage required for their investigation.

 Once complete, the team focused on preparing for the dives.
-The first meet was a pool session where, for the first time in an underwater environment, the divers had a chance to meet all the members of the team and familiarize themselves with each other’s equipment.
-Thereafter, three preparative dives were conducted, including a complete simulation dive on the Griqualand, which lies at 50m, where gas exchanges and emergency procedures were rehearsed.
+The first meet was a pool session where, for the first time in an underwater environment, the divers had a chance to meet all the team members and familiarize themselves with each other’s equipment.
+After that, three preparative dives were conducted, including a complete simulation dive on the Griqualand, which lies at 50m, where gas exchanges and emergency procedures were rehearsed.
 Although Barry, Paul, and Brett would dive to the Oceanos as a team, they were all on different equipment.
-Barry and Paul were on closed circuit rebreathers, a Buddy Inspiration rebreather and a CIS-Lunar MK5P rebreather respectively.
-Brett was on twin set 36-litre open circuit back-gas, with two 12-litre side-mounted cylinders.
+Barry and Paul were on closed-circuit rebreathers, a Buddy Inspiration rebreather, and a CIS-Lunar MK5P rebreather, respectively.
+Brett was on twin set 36-litre open circuit back-gas, with two 12-liter side-mounted cylinders.

-The function of a rebreather is to re-circulate the unused oxygen in the exhaled breath, whilst scrubbing it of all traces of carbon dioxide.
+The function of a rebreather is to re-circulate the unused oxygen in the exhaled breath whilst scrubbing it of all traces of carbon dioxide.
 Should oxygen levels drop below those required by the diver, O2 can be computationally or manually injected into the system from an onboard cylinder to replenish the supply.
-The technology means that the rebreather diver uses significantly less gas, has reduced nitrogen uptake, and subsequently less decompression requirements.
-On open circuit scuba, the exhaled breath is not fed back into the system, but is expelled and is no longer useable.
-The open circuit diver is therefore restricted in terms of profile and dive time, due to the chosen static supply of gas content and quantity carried.
+The technology means that the rebreather diver uses significantly less gas, has reduced nitrogen uptake, and subsequently fewer decompression requirements.
+On open-circuit scuba, the exhaled breath is not fed back into the system but is expelled and is no longer useable.
+The open-circuit diver is therefore restricted in terms of profile and dive time due to the chosen static supply of gas content and quantity carried.

 Creating equal decompression profiles for the two systems was a difficult task for Barry that took many hours of calculation.
 Both he and Paul had to carry stage cylinders for Brett that would be required at specific depths, so the team had to remain together throughout the dive.
 Once the profiles were eventually worked out, all preparations were complete; it was time for the real thing.

 The team’s arrival at Hole in the Wall on Saturday, May 3, was scheduled to coincide with a window period in which there is a reduction in the force of the Agulhas current.
 This window period, although based on unscientific information provided by maritime vessels in the area, falls in May and December.
-Various factors affect the flow rate of the current including pressure systems, position of flow, coastal-trapped waves and wind.
-On Sunday, the day before the first dive attempt, a gusty southwesterly wind was blowing.
-The current, too, was very strong and the team was worried.
+Various factors affect the flow rate of the current including pressure systems, the position of flow, coastal-trapped waves, and wind.
+On Sunday, the day before the first dive attempt, the gusty southwesterly wind blew.
+The current, too, was very strong, and the team was worried.
 Whilst laying the anchor line on the Oceanos that day, the boats remained almost stationary as the opposing forces of wind and current battled against each other for ascendancy.

-Unfortunately, conditions did not live up to expectation.
+Unfortunately, conditions did not live up to expectations.
 The helicopter was used to survey conditions around the wreck that lies at a distance of 9.5km from Hole in the Wall.
-Although conditions looked very good for diving, a large shore break was preventing our launch and the skippers felt the risk to the team and their vessels was too great.
+Although conditions looked very good for diving, a large shore break was preventing our launch, and the skippers felt the risk to the team, and their vessels were too great.
 The dive was aborted for the day.

-Wednesday, May 7, turned out much better than expected.
+This day turned out much better than expected.
 Chopper pilot, Ian Osborne, lifted his Alouette helicopter into the air en route to the wreck site.
-In a matter of minutes the occupants returned, with a very favourable report on conditions.
-The current on the surface was running reverse and there was no sign of the dreaded Northeaster.
+In a matter of minutes, the occupants returned with a very favorable report on conditions.
+The current on the surface was running reverse, and there was no sign of the dreaded Northeaster.
 Diesel, emanating from the wreck for nearly 12 years, was visible around the marker buoy – an indication that the entire water column lay still.

-What Barry Coleman and the team have accomplished is an amazing feat – they have succeeded in conducting two fully controlled dives on the Oceanos.
-Brett and Paul managed to penetrate the portside corridor behind the on-deck pool whilst Barry singularly explored the large dining hall area.
-Video footage shows the progress they made as pale rays of sunlight filtered in through the corridor windows, throwing subtle illuminations across the dark interior.
+Barry Coleman and the team have accomplished is an amazing feat – they have succeeded in conducting two fully controlled dives on the Oceanos.
+Brett and Paul penetrated the portside corridor behind the on-deck pool while Barry singularly explored the large dining hall area.
+Video footage shows their progress as pale rays of sunlight filtered through the corridor windows, throwing subtle illuminations across the dark interior.